boudra/chainsauce/README.md

 await indexer.indexToBlock("latest");

-// continuous indexing, watches the chain for new events until stopped indexer.on("error", (error) => {
+// continuous indexing, watches the chain for new events until stopped
+// errors will be emitted and will not stop indexing indexer.on("error", (error) => {
    console.error("whoops", error);
 });